dd-pardal/tty-events/docs.md

 <a name="module_tty-events--Terminal.MouseEvent+ctrl"></a>

 #### mouseEvent.ctrl : <code>boolean</code>
-Determines if the Ctrl modifier was being pressed when the mouse event occured.
+Determines if the Ctrl modifier was being pressed when the mouse event occurred.

 **Kind**: instance property of [<code>MouseEvent</code>](#module_tty-events--Terminal.MouseEvent)
 <a name="module_tty-events--Terminal.MouseEvent+alt"></a>

 #### mouseEvent.alt : <code>boolean</code>
-Determines if the Alt modifier was being pressed when the mouse event occured.
+Determines if the Alt modifier was being pressed when the mouse event occurred.

 **Kind**: instance property of [<code>MouseEvent</code>](#module_tty-events--Terminal.MouseEvent)
 <a name="module_tty-events--Terminal.MouseEvent+shift"></a>

 #### mouseEvent.shift : <code>boolean</code>
-Determines if the Shift modifier was being pressed when the mouse event occured.
+Determines if the Shift modifier was being pressed when the mouse event occurred.

 **Kind**: instance property of [<code>MouseEvent</code>](#module_tty-events--Terminal.MouseEvent)
 <a name="module_tty-events--Terminal.MouseEvent+type"></a>